Blue Star Mothers of America: Founding of the Blue Star Mothers

-Army Capt.
-George Maines conceived the idea for the Blue Star Mothers.
-He ran a newspaper article in Flint, Michigan, in January 1942, requesting information about children serving in the armed forces.
+Retired Army Capt.
+George H. Maines conceived the idea for the Blue Star Mothers after a conversation with General John Pershing.
+He ran a newspaper article in the Flint News Advertiser on January 22, 1942.
+A coupon was included in the article and for each one returned, the mother received a blue star, one for each child overseas.
 More than 1,000 mothers responded.
-On February 1, 1942 their first meeting was held and more than 600 mothers organized the Blue Star Mothers of America, Inc. This meeting was reported on in the Flint Journal on February 2, 1942.
+On February 1, 1942 their first meeting was held and 358 mothers attended.
+They showed their support of Captain Maines and the Blue Star Mothers of America was formed.
+This meeting was reported in the Flint Journal on February 2, 1942.
+Corrections posted by Kathy Barnes, PDP, Keeper of the History, Dept. of Michigan BSMA.

 That same year, chapters quickly formed in Michigan, Ohio, Wisconsin, Oregon, Iowa, Washington, California, Pennsylvania, and New York.

 The blue star flag was designed and patented by World War I Army Capt.
 Robert Queissner of the 5th Ohio Infantry, who had two sons serving on the front line.
-This flag quickly became the unofficial symbol of a child in service.
+This flag quickly became the unofficial symbol of a family member in service.

 The Blue Star Mothers' original goals were to bring their sons home, to ensure they received the benefits they deserved, help service members' families, help each other and to be there if something happened.
 Over the years, the goals have broadened to rehabilitation, hospital work, children's welfare and civil defense.

 The largest family of the Blue Star Mothers belonged to Nick and Anna Matthees of rural Goddhue, Minnesota who sent 7 sons (3 Army, 2 Navy, and 2 Army Air Force) to serve during World War II.
 All 7 survived.